211018jwa/training/week-8/intro-angular.md

 ## Webpack
 Webpack is a powerful module bundler that will bundle all of the JavaScript modules and required dependencies together into a single file to be executed by the browser.
 This is what Angular utilizes behind the scenes when we actually build our project.
 It will bundle together all of the component HTML files, CSS files, and JavaScript (TypeScript gets converted into JS) into a single HTML file, a single CSS file, and a small number of JS files that are linked to this HTML file through the `<script>` tag.

+To build an Angular project, use the `npm run build` command in the command line.